 5. Build Girls’ Leadership Skills and Self-Confidence – Encourage girls to develop all of their strengths and abilities so they can realize their full potential.

-U.S. Healthy Vision Month is celebrated every year in May.
+U.S. Healthy Vision Month is celebrated every year.
 Trouble has a vision and we’d like to celebrate it – every month – with you.
 Please join Trouble in supporting our partners and keep the vision of gender equity front and center.
 We see a world where women and girls have every opportunity to thrive and live their best lives.

 Stay tuned for more insights and inspiration.